jessivarela/dpbe_l2_pre_registration/README.md

 **Describe each variable that you will measure.
 This will include outcome measures, as well as any predictors or covariates that you will measure.
 You do not need to include any variables that you plan on collecting if they are not going to be included in the confirmatory analyses of this study.**

+- "Bafri"/"Pafri" responses in a two-alternative forced-choice labeling task, according to the resynthesized continua.

 ### Indices (optional)